UGA merit award

 Marie Jung, a junior government major and daughter of Mr. and Mrs. Walter J. Jung of Harlem, and Ronald Ogden, a junior computer science major and son of Lucy Anton of Toledo, Ohio, and Mr. and Mrs. Richard R. Ogden of Evans, were part of the team that won the Outstanding Paper Award for their research on and written presentation of Canada's foreign policy and a Distinguished Delegation Award for their performance.

-James getting taste of teaching
+Taste of teaching

 Jeanette James, of Evans, is one of 52 students at Lander University, Greenwood, S.C., serving as student teachers through the university's student teaching program, which is required for all students working toward South Carolina teacher certification.
 James is serving the 12-week program teaching art under Sharon Havird at Gilbert High School.

-Evans grad makes ASU Dean's List
+ASU Dean's List

 Jason Crouse of Martinez was recently named to the Dean's List at Augusta State University for the spring 2003 semester.
 Crouse, a 2001 Evans High School graduate, is the son of Tom and Joni Crouse of Martinez.